Anger and parents: what you need to know

 - clenching jaw and hands

-Negative thinking is very common when you’re angry, but it can make your anger worse.
+Negative thinking is very common when you’re angry, and it can make your anger worse.

 For example, you might have had a hard day at work and feel stressed.
-When you pick your children up from school, they start arguing in the back seat, which makes you feel frustrated as well as stressed.
+When you pick your children up from school, they start arguing in the back seat, which makes you feel frustrated and stressed.
 Once you get home, they refuse to take out their lunch boxes and put their bags away so you feel angry as well as frustrated.

 Here are some negative thoughts that you might have in this situation: